scrapy/scrapy/docs/topics/spiders.rst

     .. attribute:: iterator

         A string which defines the iterator to use.
-It can be either:
+It can be one of the following:

            - ``'iternodes'`` - a fast iterator based on regular expressions

            - ``'html'`` - an iterator which uses :class:`~scrapy.Selector`.
-             Keep in mind this uses DOM parsing and must load all DOM in memory which could be a problem for big feeds
+             Keep in mind this uses DOM parsing and must load all DOM into memory which could be a problem for big feeds

            - ``'xml'`` - an iterator which uses :class:`~scrapy.Selector`.
-             Keep in mind this uses DOM parsing and must load all DOM in memory which could be a problem for big feeds
+             Keep in mind this uses DOM parsing and must load all DOM into memory which could be a problem for big feeds

         It defaults to: ``'iternodes'``.